adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-form-component-en_US.md

 - Keeping the code DRY makes it easier to maintain it in the future.
 - When you feel the need to refactor code to make it cleaner, analyze the points of repetition.
 - Tests will be a huge help when in need to refactor stuff without breaking your app.
-Did you notice we didn't change a single code in our tests during this lesson?
+Did you notice we didn't change a single line of code in our tests during this lesson?